TrebledJ/trebledj.github.io/content/posts/music/13-midnight-enigma/2023-04-13-midnight-enigma.md

 ---
 title: Midnight Enigma
-description: A mysterious mix of minimalism and modal musings.
+excerpt: A mysterious mix of minimalism and modal musings.
 tags:
   - minimalism
   - fusion